-Creative Writing: The Art of Fiction
+Creative Writing: The Art of Short Fiction

 This course offers mid-level training in fiction writing for students aiming to write their first fictions.
 Through a study of exemplary texts and their own work, students explore narrative options available in the writing of fiction.
 Students will also learn to revise their work in the quest for a finished literary product.